 In addition to the above services, SederLaw assists with the following:

 - Executing documents to effectuate gift transfers to loved ones

 - Avoiding or minimizing probate, a time-consuming and expensive court process used to settle estates

 - Creation of special needs trusts to care for individuals who need special support

-- Spendthrift trusts to limit how and under what circumstances beneficiaries may access trust funds
+- Spendthrift trusts limit how and under what circumstances beneficiaries may access trust funds

-There are numerous options for managing your personal, family, business, charitable, and other interests after you pass away or if you become incapacitated.
+There are numerous options for managing your personal, family, business, charitable planning, and other interests after you pass away or if you become incapacitated.
 It begins with selecting a law firm dedicated to helping you achieve your goals.

 Contact Our Estate Planning Attorney